s0l0l0b0/the-journal/backend/README.md

 3. Run the development server:
 - First go to the root of `backend` directory with `cd backend`
-- Run the fastapi server in development mode using `uv run uvicorn app.main:app --reload`
+- Run the fastapi server in development mode using `uv run uvicorn app.server.main:app --reload`
 - This will hot reload new changes automatically

 ## Notes